 The booze would have gone down very well at our next stop – Aladin.
 It’s one of the many Bangladeshi curry houses on Brick Lane, which is also known as the Curry Mile.
 We tried three different ones here, including the very British chicken tikka masala, all served with pilau rice featuring the colors of the Bangladeshi flag.

 London Food Tour – Shoreditch

 It’s not just the food that’s colorful though.
 As we ventured into Shoreditch, there were a lot more graffiti and street art on the walls and on the ground.
 You could spend a whole day just photographing them.

 Our final savory stop is Beigel Bake, which is known for their Jewish-style salt beef bagels.
-They are particularly good with the sweet pickles though the mustard packs a real punch.
+They are particularly good with the sweet pickles and the mustard packs a real punch.

 Of course, no food tour would be complete without dessert.
 This, we found at Pizza East.
 They do a rich and indulgent chocolate and salted caramel tart that will satisfy any sweet tooth.

 Having been a Londoner for more than seven years, I’ve been to East London plenty of times.
 But even as a resident, I learned a lot about the history of the area and tried some of the places that I wouldn’t normally think to visit.
 I’m willing to bet that you’ll leave filled with food and fascinating facts – I certainly did.